 On Valentine’s day, start your day with these great-tasting and heart-healthy pancakes made with teff flour.
-Native to Ethiopia and the surrounding African region, the flour is gluten-free and is a wonderful option for people with Celiac disease or gluten sensitivities.
+Native to Ethiopia and the surrounding African region, the flour is gluten-free and a wonderful option for people with Celiac disease or gluten sensitivities.
 Even people who are not sensitive to gluten can enjoy this light and easy-to-digest flour.

 Made from small grains that look like poppy seeds, teff flour (the white kind) has a mild nutty flavour.
 Packed with protein, fibre, calcium, iron, minerals and vitamins, teff is very good for you.